 While more than 1.5 million IDPs have returned to their places of origin following an acceleration of returns over the past two years, over 174 000 people remained displaced as of December 2017.
 Displaced families require shelter, food, medicine, safe drinking water, and education services for their children.

-Pakistan frequently experiences multiple disasters in a given year.
-Over the last few years, the province of Sindh has been repeatedly affected by both floods and drought, further affecting the food security and livelihood opportunities.
-High levels of malnutrition, coupled with limited access to water, sanitation and medical services, have compromised the health and coping capacities of vulnerable communities.
+Pakistan is one of the world’s most disaster-prone countries and frequently experiences multiple disasters in a given year.
+In recent years, the province of Sindh has been repeatedly affected by both floods and drought, further affecting the food security and livelihood opportunities.
+High levels of malnutrition, coupled with limited access to water, sanitation and medical services, have compromised the health and coping capacities of the most vulnerable communities.
 The Afghan refugee crisis is among the largest and most protracted refugee crises in the world.
-Since 2015, a sharp increase both in returns of registered refugees and deportations of undocumented refugees by Pakistan authorities has been recorded.
-In February, the government extended the validity of the proof of registration cards that enables Afghan refugees to stay in the country until the 31st of December 2017.
+Since 2015, there has been increasing pressure on refugees to return, often through harassment and intimidation, requiring a concomitant increase in protection services.

-Current humanitarian actions in Pakistan focus on three separate but interrelated crises: support for people affected by the conflict in the northwest; support for those malnourished and food insecure; support for Afghan refugees living in Pakistan.
-Response to natural disasters is also an integral part of the humanitarian commitment, together with disaster risk reduction.
+Current humanitarian actions in Pakistan focus on three separate but interrelated crises: support for people affected by the conflict in the northwest; for Afghan refugees living in Pakistan and for those affected by food insecurity related to climate change and recurrent natural disasters.
+Disaster risk reduction is an integral part of the EU's humanitarian commitment.